Our History – Page 5

 An Era of Change: 1948-1991

-On November 21, 1948, Father Galligan died, and in December 1948 Father John J. Joyce became the third pastor of St. Margaret Church.
+On November 21, 1948, Father Galligan died, and in December 1948 Father John J. Joyce became the third pastor of St. Margaret of Scotland Parish.
 During the latter years of Father Galligan’s pastorate, Father Raymond Hyder acted as administrator and did so until Father Joyce’s arrival.
 During the first years of Father Joyce’s pastorate, Father Hyder headed programs for repair and renovation of all parish property.

 The Legion of Mary was established in 1948 and its members made visits to nursing homes, hospitals, and shut-ins.
 They also made door to door visitations and occasionally visited those who were unable to cope with bereavement.
 They also attended Nocturnal Adoration at night before First Fridays at St. Joseph Hospital Chapel.